 - Crispy Chicken Thighs

 - ¼-½ teaspoon Xanthan Gum

 - Bring the broth to a boil over medium-high heat.
 Allow it to simmer until it has reduced by half.
 Stir it occasionally to prevent it from scorching and reduce heat if needed.

-- Remove from the heat and whisk in ¼ tsp of xanthan gum.
-Allow it to sit for 2-3 minutes then add an additional ¼ tsp if the gravy is still too thin.
+- Remove from the heat and whisk in ¼ teaspoon of xanthan gum.
+Allow it to sit for 2-3 minutes then add an additional ¼ teaspoon if the gravy is still too thin.
 Be careful not to add too much xanthan gum as it can cause a slimy, gel-like texture.
 If you do find that you have added too much, you can fix it by simply adding additional broth until you reach the desired consistency.

 - Season with salt and pepper if desired.

 The nutrition information listed here is only an estimate and is simply provided as a courtesy.
 It nor any other information within this post should constitute medical or nutritional advice.
 Be sure to read all packaging and ingredient labels for potential allergens.